metio/terraform-provider-k8s/docs/data-sources/helm_toolkit_fluxcd_io_helm_release_v2_manifest.md

 Optional:

-- `deletion_propagation` (String) DeletionPropagation specifies the deletion propagation policy whena Helm uninstall is performed.
+- `deletion_propagation` (String) DeletionPropagation specifies the deletion propagation policy when a Helm uninstall is performed.
 - `disable_hooks` (Boolean) DisableHooks prevents hooks from running during the Helm rollback action.
-- `disable_wait` (Boolean) DisableWait disables waiting for all the resources to be deleted aftera Helm uninstall is performed.
+- `disable_wait` (Boolean) DisableWait disables waiting for all the resources to be deleted after a Helm uninstall is performed.
-- `keep_history` (Boolean) KeepHistory tells Helm to remove all associated resources and mark therelease as deleted, but retain the release history.
+- `keep_history` (Boolean) KeepHistory tells Helm to remove all associated resources and mark the release as deleted, but retain the release history.
-- `timeout` (String) Timeout is the time to wait for any individual Kubernetes operation (likeJobs for hooks) during the performance of a Helm uninstall action.
-Defaultsto 'HelmReleaseSpec.Timeout'.
+- `timeout` (String) Timeout is the time to wait for any individual Kubernetes operation (like Jobs for hooks) during the performance of a Helm uninstall action.
+Defaults to 'HelmReleaseSpec.Timeout'.

 <a id="nestedatt--spec--upgrade"></a>